 Email Marketing Terms

-Here are some terms you’ll want to know
+Here are some email marketing for beginners terms you’ll want to know.

 The breaking down of your email list in smaller sub-lists or segments.
 This may be categorized, for example, by customers who have purchased before, or live in a certain location.